Creditas/frontend-challenge-vlc/README.md

 ## The challenge

-Cine Creditas it is getting bigger and bigger and needs to create a self-service booking system.
+Cine Creditas is getting bigger and bigger and needs to create a self-service booking system.

 In order to make a booking, users must select a **film** and a **snack**.